Solar Panel Warranty Cleaning Requirements — What Manufacturers Actually Demand

 • Clean with clean water and a non-abrasive cloth or brush

-• Distilled or deionised water preferred to avoid mineral deposits
+• Distilled or deionised water preferred (avoids mineral deposits)

 • No acid, alkaline, or abrasive cleaners